 Payments to protect grassland in Inner Mongolia, Xinjiang, Tibet, Qinghai, Sichuan, Gansu, Ningxia, and Yunnan.
-The programme includes: (i) payments for the suspension of grazing at CNY 6 per mu (USD 6 per ha) per year over the period of 5 years; (ii) rewards for not exceeding stock-carrying capacity of grassland at CNY 1.5 per mu (USD 3 per ha) per year; (iii) subsidies for improved breeds of animals and improved varieties of pasture grass at CNY 10 per mu (USD 33 per ha) per year and general input subsidy at CNY 500 (USD 1 650) per household; and (iv) financial rewards for county governments based on successful implementation of the programme.
-Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance.
+The programme includes: (i) payments for the suspension of grazing at CNY 6 per mu/year over the period of 5 years; (ii) rewards for not exceeding stock-carrying capacity of grassland at CNY 1.5 per mu/year; (iii) subsidies for improved breeds of animals and improved varieties of pasture grass at CNY 10 per mu/year and general input subsidy at CNY 500 per household; and (iv) financial rewards for county governments based on successful implementation of the programme.

-Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.

-Payments are included in GCT for livestock.
+Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in Group Commodity Transfers for livestock.